muniravb/CS_WritingPedagogy/README.md

 Participants completed a pre- and post-survey as well as the following assignments:
 * Two short, low-stakes assignments in which students wrote blog posts directed toward different audiences (Blog 1: non-technical, Blog 2: technical)
-* Two long, high-stakes writing activities connected to programming assignments (1: design documentation for 8-Queens implementation, 2: README and report for final project)
+* Two long, high-stakes writing activities connected to programming assignments (1: design documentation for 8-Queens implementation, 2: README, code comments, and report for final project)